 The downtown area consists of a few key places in addition to Laugavegur: Skólavörðustígur, the street leading up to Hallgrímskirkja, Lækjartorg and Ingólfstorg, two squares leading to Laugavegur, Tjörnin, the pond, Harpa music hall, and the old harbor.

 Kringlan is easy to reach either by bus or by car; it’s about a 10-minute ride from downtown.
-In summer there is a free shuttle bus that departs from the tourist information at City Hall every hour during opening hours.
+There is a free shuttle bus that departs from the tourist information at City Hall every hour during opening hours from Monday to Friday.

 Official Websites for Things to Do

 Nothing is more exciting than exploring Iceland’s wonderful and unique landscape.
 There are so many outdoor adventures to select from.
 You can see unique landforms, active volcanoes, powerful geothermal geysers and the magical Northern Lights.
 It’s a true paradise for nature-loving people.

 The local people and the Icelandic culture are no less impressive than the nature.
 Icelandic cuisine and music are, for example, big attractions for tourists, from various seafood to self-grown vegetables, from worldwide-known music festivals to mainstream local musicians.
 Iceland always tries to give you the best it has to offer.

 Here are links to all the official “what to do” websites, one for each part of the country.
 There you can get detailed information about what can be experienced in Iceland.

 Inspired by Iceland: https://www.inspiredbyiceland.com

 Visit Reykjavík: http://www.visitreykjavik.is

 A super handy 1-3 day pass to almost all that Reykjavík has to offer.
 It includes free entry to Viðey ferry, Reykjavík City Bus (Strætó), swimming pools and a lot of museums.
 As well as discounts in shops, restaurants and other activities.